knative/serving/docs/product/personas.md

 * Audit or patch running Revisions

-## Elafros Build

-We expect the build components of Elafros to be useful on their own, as well as in conjunction with the compute components.

-### Developer

-The developer personas for build are broader than the serverless workloads that the Elafros compute product focuses on.
-Developers expect to have build tools which integrate with their native language tooling for managing dependencies and even detecting language and runtime dependencies.

-User stories:
-* Start a build
-* Read build logs

-### Language operator / contributor

-The language operators perform the work of integrating language tooling into the Elafros build system.
-This role may work either within a particular organization, or on behalf of a particular language runtime.

-User stories:
-* Create a build image / build pack
-* Enable build signing / provenance

-## Elafros Events

-Event generation and consumption is a core part of the serverless (particularly function as a service) computing model.
-Event generation and dispatch enables decoupling of event producers from consumers.

-### Event consumer (developer)

-An event consumer may be a software developer, or may be an integrator which is reusing existing packaged functions to build a workflow without writing code.

-User stories:
-* Determine what event sources are available
-* Trigger my service when certain events happen (event binding)
-* Filter events from a provider

-### Event producer

-An event producer owns a data source or system which produces events which can be acted on by event consumers.

-User stories:
-* Publish events
-* Control who can bind events

 ## Contributors

 Contributors are an important part of the Elafros project.
 As such, we